DecafSunrise/Ground-Truthing-GPT3.5/README.md

 # Ground Truthing GPT3
-Repository to hold the code for the UMICH SIADS Master of Applied Data Science Capstone project, with a focus on fact checking OpenAI's GPT-3.
+Repository to hold the code for our UMICH SIADS Master of Applied Data Science Capstone project, with a focus on fact checking OpenAI's GPT-3.

 ## Setup
 ```pip install -r requirements.txt```